-- Tunnels South: includes design and construction of two 16km tunnels, each with 6.4m internal diameter. between Cheltenham and Glen Waverley.
-The project will also create cross passages between the tunnels, support structures for the tunnel entrances, access shafts, and boxes for train stations (stations to be built by the Stations South package) - Tunnels North: includes design of construction of two 10km tunnels, each with 6.4m internal diameter, between Glen Waverley and Box Hill.
-The project will also create cross passages between the tunnels. support structures for the tunnel entrances, access shafts, and boxes for train stations (stations to be built by the Stations North package.
+- Tunnels South: includes designing and constructing two 16km tunnels, each with 6.4m internal diameter, between Cheltenham and Glen Waverley.
+The project will also create cross passages between the tunnels, support structures for the tunnel entrances, access shafts, and boxes for train stations (stations to be built by the Stations South package). - Tunnels North: includes designing and constructing two 10km tunnels, each with 6.4m internal diameter, between Glen Waverley and Box Hill.
+The project will also create cross passages between the tunnels. support structures for the tunnel entrances, access shafts, and boxes for train stations (stations to be built by the Stations North package).

-The SRL East tunnel alignment is based on a range of factors including station locations, geology, topography, ride quality, operational maintenance, existing belowground infrastructure such as basements, and sensitive equipment at medical, educational and research facilities.
+The SRL East tunnel alignment is based on various factors including station locations, geology, topography, ride quality, operational maintenance, existing belowground infrastructure such as basements, and sensitive equipment at medical, educational and research facilities.

-The tunnelling works are to be undertaken in an urbanised and environmentally significant area with some constraints.
+The tunnelling works will be undertaken in an urbanised and environmentally significant area with some constraints.
 To reduce surface impacts, the tunnels will mostly range between 20 to 40 metres below the surface, with the deepest point up to 60 metres below ground under Riversdale Road, Burwood.
 The SRL East stations are located approximately 18 to 25 metres underground.
 Comparatively, Melbourne's City Loop station platforms are about 30 metres underground, with Parliament station 39 metres below the city streets.